Ezequiel Tovar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.
+- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants' 4.10 team ERA ranks 13th across all league pitching staffs.
+- The Giants have the 14th-ranked team ERA among all MLB pitching staffs (4.10).

-- Giants pitchers combine to rank 14th in baseball in home runs given up (66 total, 1.1 per game).
+- Giants pitchers combine to allow 66 total home runs at a clip of 1.1 per game (to rank 14th in the league).

 © 2023 Data Skrive.
 All rights reserved.